scalawithcats/scala-with-cats/src/pages/monads/either.md

 ### Exercise: What is Best?

-Is the error handling strategy in the previous exercises well suited for all purposes?
+Is the error handling strategy in the previous examples well suited for all purposes?
 What other features might we want from error handling?